mitsuba-renderer/drjit/docs/coop_vec.rst

   leveraging built-in `tensor cores
   <https://www.nvidia.com/en-us/data-center/tensor-cores/>`__ for acceleration.
   Driver version R570 or newer is required to use this feature.

+- On **Apple Silicon GPUs (M1 or newer)**, cooperative vectors are evaluated by the Metal backend.
+Both half- and single-precision matrices are supported.
+  Dedicated matrix-multiplication hardware (available on M5 and newer GPUs in combination with Metal 4) only accelerates half precision; single-precision products and earlier hardware run on the GPU's general-purpose pipeline.

 - On the **CPU (LLVM) backend**, compilation of cooperative vector operations targets the available instruction set extensions (AVX512, NEON, etc.).